top of page

 In contrast to these well-known publications, the author of this book is primarily interested not in the medical aspects of Nicolai de Raylan's life, but in his unusual life story, his talents, and the strengths of his character that made it possible to overcome the "curse" of his sex and achieve considerable success in society.
 Even if the means to that success were not always seemly, neither were the times in which he lived nor the people that surrounded him.

-It so happened that I found out about the "de Raylan case" not through reading books about sexual psychology (which I had no interest in prior to beginning my investigation), but as a result of my interest in the lives of students at the Imperial Nikolaev Gymnasium in Tsarskoye Selo.
+It so happened that I found out about the "de Raylan case" not through reading books about sexual psychology (which I had no interest in before beginning my investigation), but as a result of my interest in the lives of students at the Imperial Nikolaev Gymnasium in Tsarskoye Selo.
 But what could graduates of a prestigious metropolitan educational institution possibly have in common with a woman born in the south of Russia who spent half her life in the guise of a man all the way over in North America?!
 [3] The link connecting these two seemingly unrelated parties was an 1882 graduate of the gymnasium, a Russian trade representative to the United States named Grigory Abramovich Vilenkin.
 In August of 1905 in the port of New York, he met a Russian delegation that had come to conduct peace negotiations with Japan.
 He accompanied the head of the delegation, S. Y. Witte, on his way to Portsmouth, acting as his guide and interpreter.[4]
 One of the envoys that Vilenkin met in this position was the Russian consul of Chicago, Baron A. A. Schlippenbach.
 While working on an article about Vilenkin and the Treaty of Portsmouth, I decided to look into Schlippenbach's role in the negotiations.
 Typing his surname into Google, I came across a newspaper article from 1907 describing the baron's trip to Phoenix to exhume the body of a Russian consular officer, a certain Nicolai de Raylan...In the several years that have passed since then, de Raylan's story has continually fascinated me, and researching the twists and turns of the little hussar's fate has been the source of many exciting moments for me.

 I became even more motivated to write this book when I found out that I am connected to the hero of our story through time, however indirectly, by a living thread!
 Before the Russian Revolution, my great-grandfather N. M. Moiseev served as a parish clerk at the Palace Hospital in Tsarskoe Selo, where the body of John Kochurov—priest at St. Catherine's Cathedral and confessor to Nicolai de Raylan—was delivered after he was killed in the Bolshevik takeover of 1917.
 Father John moved from Chicago to his homeland in 1907, and in 1916 began serving in Tsarskoe Selo, where he was eventually martyred during the revolutionary turmoil.
 My great-grandfather was undoubtedly acquainted with Kochurov during his life. ("Who doesn't know one another in this blessed city!" the critic Erich Hollerbach, a Tsarskoe Selo native, once exclaimed.)
 My great-grandfather's son wrote in his memoirs that the clergy of St. Catherine's Cathedral, which would have included Father John, would come to their house to visit on the first day of Easter.
 It's highly unlikely that Father John would have told my great-grandfather anything about his Chicago parishioner named Nicolai who had turned out to be a woman, nor how he had heard this parishioner's confession, absolved him of his sins, and even joined him in marriage with Anna, a servant of God.
 Still, discovering that my great-grandfather knew a man who interacted with de Raylan in the United States made the story feel more tangible and personal.